DeMaCS-UNICAL/DCS-Maze_Generator-GVGAI/README.md

 Use the MapGenerator Framework:
  - In the `src` folder right click on `MapGeneratorGui.java`
- - Click on `Run as java application`
+ - Click on `Run as Java Application`

 ## Credits
  - Francesco Calimeri